Contents

 Future Versions

 This Protocol was developed based on the current state of the art and current publicly available science regarding biomass processing and biomass geologic injection.
-Because biomass geologic storage is a novel carbon dioxide removal (CDR) approach, with limited published literature, the Protocol incorporates requirements that may be more stringent than some current relevant regulations for underground injection or other protocols related to biomass utilization for CDR.
+Because biomass geologic storage is a novel carbon dioxide removal (CDR) approach, with limited published literature, the Protocol incorporates requirements that may be more stringent than some current relevant regulations for underground injection or other Protocols related to biomass utilization for CDR.

 This approach, notably when specifying requirements for demonstrating biomass geologic storage durability or permanence, will likely be altered in future versions of the Protocol as the stability of biomass in geologic formations becomes well demonstrated and documented, reversal risks are proven to be limited or non-existent, and the overall body of knowledge and data regarding all processes, from feedstock supply, to processing, and to permanent storage is significantly increased.